wilsonaustin10/zigral3.0/docs/phase3.md

 ### 2.1 VDI Environment Setup

 **2.1.A.
-Select a VDI Solution**
+Select a VDI Solution** ✅
 - **Step A:** After evaluating cloud-based VDI options, we have selected Kasm Workspaces (Community Edition) for its:
-  - Native Docker container support
+  - [x] Native Docker container support
-  - Built-in browser streaming capabilities
+  - [x] Built-in browser streaming capabilities
-  - Robust security features
+  - [x] Robust security features
-  - Free community edition for initial development and testing
+  - [x] Free community edition for initial development and testing
-  - Easy upgrade path to paid tiers when needed
+  - [x] Easy upgrade path to paid tiers when needed
-- **Step B:** Choose a solution that allows for isolated sessions per user.
+- **Step B:** Choose a solution that allows for isolated sessions per user. ✅
-  - Kasm provides isolated container-based workspaces per user
+  - [x] Kasm provides isolated container-based workspaces per user
-  - Each workspace runs in its own Docker container with resource limits
+  - [x] Each workspace runs in its own Docker container with resource limits

 **2.1.B.
 Configure Virtual Desktop Instances**
-- **Step A:** Provision a VDI instance with a minimal desktop environment that supports remote viewing.
+- **Step A:** Provision a VDI instance with a minimal desktop environment that supports remote viewing. ✅
   ```yaml
   # docker-compose.vdi.yml
   version: '3.8'